A comprehensive list of eligible and ineligible expenses

 Copies of medical records or radiographs - Payments required to have medical records or radiographs duplicated are reimbursable.

-Cough, cold and flu medicines - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Cough, cold and flu medicines - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 CPAP (Sleep Apnea) machine supplies are covered.